 Changes in the last hours and days

-Physical changes are likely to occur when you're dying.
-These happen to most people during the terminal phase, whatever condition or illness they have.
+Physical changes are likely to happen when you're dying.
+These happen to most people during the terminal (dying) phase, whatever condition or illness they have.
 This can last hours or days.

 You'll start to feel more tired and drowsy, and have less energy.
 You'll probably spend more time sleeping, and as time goes on you'll slip in and out of consciousness.